cifkao/gps2var/README.md

 ### `MultiRasterValueReader`

-Expects as the first argument a list of file paths, `RasterReaderSpec`s, or `dict`s.
+Expects as the first argument a list of file paths, `RasterReaderSpec`s, or `dict`s, and reads from each file in a separate thread or process.
 Additional options to be applied to all items can be passed as keyword arguments.
 Additionally, the following parameters are accepted:
 - `use_multiprocessing`: If `True`, each raster will be processed in a separate process.
 - `num_threads`: The number of threads to use for parallel reading.
 By default, this is set to the number of rasters.
 Set to 0 to read in the main thread.